Understanding Harm Reduction: Part 3 – Harm Reduction Advocates Face Hurdles and Hope

 Only 351 syringe service providers were in operation as of March 30, according to the North American Syringe Exchange Network.

 New federal funding will help harm reduction organizations by stabilizing and supplementing their budgets and by allowing them to increase efforts to provide harm reduction resources to people who use drugs, Smith said, but the Substance Abuse and Mental Health Services Administration must still clarify allowable uses for the funding.

 “The challenge will be for us to make it as easy to possible for organizations, especially the smaller ones, to apply for and access the funding,” he said.

 “The challenge now is making sure the federal funding goes directly to building capacity and sustainability around harm reduction organizations.
 We may not be experts at writing grants, but in most cases we are best equipped to deliver services and it’s important we are built into the fabric of our respective communities,” he said.

-With funds provided by and in collaboration with the CDC, the National Council for Behavioral Health, also has provided funding to promote harm reduction strategies through a series of 16 grants to organizations across the country.
+With funds provided by and in collaboration with the CDC, the National Council for Mental Wellbeing, also has provided funding to promote harm reduction strategies through a series of 16 grants to organizations across the country.

 More than Money

 Lack of money isn’t the only obstacle harm reduction advocates face.